TronFortyTwo/Tux-in-Space/type.typ

 PARENT: Terrestrial planet

 NAME: Leviatan
 DESCRIPTION: Enormous dragon of the space, the information about him are few.
-Seem that his diet is composed by the helium of the gas giant planets
 HUNTER: Y
 PARENT: Space Monster